Lonelycrater/TenVeils/README.md

 An adaptation of the Oath of Ten Veils Paladin subclass for Baldur's Gate 3.

-Work in progress, testing compatibility and ui elements.
+Work in progress.
+Testing game balance and creating/adjusting status effects.